chrisgrieser/nvim-tinygit/README.md

 ### Smart-Commit
 - Open a commit popup.
-If there are no staged changes, stage all changes (`git add -A`) before the commit.
+If there are no staged changes, stage all changes (`git add --all`) before the commit.
 Only supports the commit subject line.
 - Optionally run `git push` if the repo is clean after committing.
 - The title of the input field displays what actions are going to be performed.
   You can see at glance, whether all changes are going to be committed or whether